 Early childhood is a vague period of development that means different things in different contexts.
 In terms of early childhood education, this refers to children up to and including the age of eight.
 The first eight years of a child’s life are marked by more growth and changes than the child will ever again experience naturally within the same span of time.
 It is crucial that early childhood educators understand the unique complexities of the age groups they work with specifically.
-This article will detail each stage of early childhood and the role of educators within each stage.
+This article will detail each stage of early childhood so educators know what to expect.

 Birth to Two

 People do not normally think of newborns and infants requiring education.
 However, there are entire degree programs devoted to producing early childhood educators who specialize in this stage.
 Think about everything that parents hope to see their children learn during their first two years of life: emotional regulation, social skills, motor skills from holding up their heads to walking, first words, and the list goes on and on.
 These tasks come somewhat naturally to infants, but they emerge from the process quickly and with more confidence when they have regular access to people trained in supporting them through it, according to Zero to Three.

 During the infant and toddler stages (typically age groups for daycare), there are a lot of developmental milestones.
 At this time, it is all about developing fine motor skills.
 Everything from reaching and grasping objects to vision and hand-eye coordination becomes more fine-tuned during this time.